enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 - I created a function and passed userId and res to it as argument.

-- Then i generating a token using userId, JWT_SECRET and kept it expire limit 15 days.
-You can increase or decrease it.
+- jwt.sign() generates a token using the userId and JWT_SECRET, with an expiration time of 15 days.

-- Then i set it inside cookies for maximum 15 days, and applied some security features to protect it from outside attack.
+- The token is set as a cookie in the response with a maximum age of 15 days.

+- Security features such as httpOnly and sameSite are applied to protect against XSS and CSRF attacks.

 ### Using token in the signup function